Alexis Tsipras and Zoran Zaev receive Ewald von Kleist Award

-Greece and North Macedonia signed an agreement last year to settle the ongoing name, which has been troubling their countries’ relations for over a quarter of a century.
+Greece and North Macedonia signed an agreement last year to settle the name dispute, which has been troubling the countries' relations for over a quarter of a century.
 According to the agreement, the former Yugoslav republic is called is now officially called North Macedonia.
-Following the agreement, Greece declared its support for North Macedonia’s accession to NATO and the EU.
+Following the agreement, Greece declared its support for North Macedonia's accession to NATO and the EU.

 "Leadership is a matter of creating opportunities for the generations to come to a prosperous future.
 History must not be written by those who invest in fear and division.
 It should be written by those who have the courage and strategic vision to rise to the occasion," stated Alexis Tsipras at the Munich Security Conference.

-Northern Macedonian Prime Minister Zaev emphasized the shared value that his country shares with Greece and expressed optimism about future political cooperation in South-Eastern Europe.
+Northern Macedonian Prime Minister Zaev emphasized the values that his country shares with Greece and expressed optimism about future political cooperation in South-Eastern Europe.
 Both leaders agreed that the Prespa Agreement could serve as a model of how to peacefully overcome disputes of this nature.

 About the Ewald von Kleist Award